 Poll: Pezberry.
 Yay or nay?
 Vote Now!

-I'm twelve years out of high school, female, and still writing.
+I'm thirteen years out of high school, female, and still writing.

 I now have tumblr!
 If you want random ramblings from me about Pezberry or my writings, feel free to follow me!
 It's purrpickle.tumblr.com or here.
 It'd be awesome to see you guys!